dmitry-salnikov/articles/about.md

 I'm a French guy who moved to the Bay Area in 2011.
 I work as a software developer in [Say Media](http://saymedia.com)'s operations team.

 At the moment I'm especially interested in functional programming.
 When I write code for myself, I do it mostly with [Clojure](http://clojure.org) and [Racket](http://racket-lang.org).
-Recently I've also decided to start learning Haskell (about time!).

 You can find me on [Twitter](https://twitter.com/franckcuny) and [GitHub](https://github.com/franckcuny).
 If you need to contact me, feel free to email me at [franck.cuny@gmail.com](mailto:franck.cuny@gmail.com).
 If you rather wish to contact me privately, please use my [PGP key](/franckcuny-pubkey.gpg) (1162893A).